Member of a State Board of Accountancy in the U.S.

-In addition to the above, if you wrote one (1) or more part(s) of the U.S. AICPA Uniform CPA Examination while:
+Applicants who wrote one or more parts of the U.S. Uniform CPA examination while:

-- After you became a resident of Canada; or
+- after they became a resident of Canada; or

-- After you returned as a resident to Canada,
+- after they returned as a resident to Canada

-- A university degree from a post-secondary institution in the United States of America as a result of having attended the institution in person for classroom instruction on a full-time basis; or
+- a university degree from a degree-granting institution of higher education in the U.S. as a result of having attended the institution in person for classroom instruction on a full-time basis; or

-- At least one (1) year of full-time practical experience in accounting in the U.S.
+- have at least one year of full-time practical experience in accounting in the U.S.

 Please note that "becoming a resident of Canada" means the date of landing in Canada as evidenced by government documentation, excluding any period of time of temporary residency in Canada under a temporary visa or student visa following the expiry of which residency in Canada ceased or ceased for a continuous period of at least one year prior to returning to Canada.

-In order to maintain your membership with CPA Ontario, you will be required to successfully complete the CPA, CA Reciprocity Professional Development Course (CARPD) by the second anniversary of the date of admission to membership.
-This course consists of approximately 20 hours of online study in Canadian tax, law and ethics in a modular form.
-More information can be found at CPA, CA Reciprocity Professional Development Course (CARPD).
+In order to maintain your membership with CPA Ontario, you will be required to successfully complete the CPA Reciprocity Professional Development Course (CARPD) by the second anniversary of the date of admission to membership.
+CARPD consists of approximately 20 hours of online study in Canadian tax, law

 Practical Experience Requirements